devops329/devops/instruction/metrics/metrics.md

 ---

 The first observability tool to consider is metrics.
 They allow you to determine the health of a system at a glance.
 They serve as evidence that the application is over provisioned, behaving as designed, is approaching saturation, or is completely compromised.
 Good metrics will allow you to start at a high level aggregation and then drill into specific details.
-They will also allow you to drill in temporarily from a view of trends over a week period to a detailed five minute window.
+They will also allow you to drill in temporarily from a view of trends over a week period to a detailed five-minute window.

 ## Using metrics to diagnose system health